mariozuany/bxblue_test/README.md

 7. `rails s` to start up the webserver.

 Or you can just `bash ./project_config_assets/setup.sh` and, then, edit the credentials at `./config/local_env.yml`

+## Demo
+You play with the demo at <https://radiant-oasis-28783.herokuapp.com>